Bear Just Can't Contain The Love He Feels For His Rescuer

 Jimbo is one of 11 bears that live at the Orphaned Wildlife Center in New York.

-The animals are released into the wild once they recover, but some of the bears are too accustomed to captivity, Kowalczik told The Associated Press in October.
+The animals are released into the wild once they recover, but some of the bears are too accustomed to captivity, Kowalczik told The Associated Press last October.

 While keeping wild animals in captivity draws controversy, the rescue worker insists the bears are content.